-Steps to help complete your research proposal: Each week there is a "steps to help complete your research proposal" assignment.
-Because I want this class to meet your needs, if you do not feel ready to complete a particular step, or if you feel that you are already beyond this point, you are welcome to email me to propose an alternate assignment that better aligns to where you are at it the proposal process.
+Steps to Completing your Research Proposal: You are required to provide a minimum of 1 new page of writing on your research proposal each week.
+Please upload this to Learning Suite before class.
+Each week there is a step to help complete your research proposal.
+Because I want this class to meet your needs, if you do not feel ready to complete a particular step, or if you feel that you are already beyond this point, you are welcome to email me to propose an alternate assignment that better aligns to where you are with the proposal process.